Innovation in order to grow

 Technology, connectivity and, above all, new forms of consumer behaviour will substantially transform the insurance sector.

-As outlined in our new strategy Generali 2021, Innovation and Digital Transformation is one of the three pillars on which the strategy is built.
+As outlined in our strategy Generali 2021, Innovation and Digital Transformation is one of the three pillars on which the strategy is built.
 We prioritise innovation in order to:

 - become a life-time partner of customers: we will give our customers the flexibility of a modular product offering.
 They will also get a comprehensive 24/7 assistance proposition – complemented by 360 degree advisory.